-Annual Drinking Water Quality Report
+Annual Drinking Water Quality Report Gore Hill County Water District PWSID#MT0000232

-Gore Hill County Water District
+PO Box 263

-PWSID#MT0000232 PO Box 263 Great Falls, MT 59403
+Great Falls, MT 59403

 We're very pleased to provide you with this year's Annual Water Quality Report.
 We want to keep you informed about the excellent water and services we have delivered to you over the past year.
 Our goal is and always has been, to provide to you a safe and dependable supply of drinking water.
 Our water source is ground water from the Madison Formation, and both well houses draw from the same source.
+At the present time, we serve 500 people.
 We have completed a source water protection plan that provides more information such as potential sources of contamination to our drinking water supply.
 This plan can be found online at http://apps.msl.mt.gov/Geographic Information/Data/SourceWaterProtectionProgram/